Good tutors not only help students feel they can conquer the world.

-If you are struggling with Algebra and would like some help getting past some roadblocks from someone with a degree in Math who took first and second place in the math competitions at his university, studied computers science at Stanford, and worked for organizations like NASA, Oracle, and IBM, I would be happy to help.
+If you are struggling with Algebra and would like some help getting past some roadblocks or getting over fear, I would be happy to help.

 I'm Daniel J. D. I received my BA in Mathematics in 1986 with a minor in Physics at California State University, Fresno and studied Computer Science at the graduate level at Stanford Universe in the 1990's.
 During my undergraduate studies at Fresno State, I competed in the math competition two years taking first place one year and second place the other year and beating out engineering, physics, math and computer science students.